romarketplace-com/nextjs-turnstile/README.md

 TURNSTILE_SECRET_KEY=your_secret_key_here
 ```

+## Changelog

+See [CHANGELOG.md](./CHANGELOG.md) for release history and notable changes.

+## Contributing

+Contributions, issues, and feature requests are welcome!
+Please open an issue or pull request on [GitHub](https://github.com/davodm/nextjs-turnstile).

+### Development
+- Clone the repo and run `npm install`.
+- Run `npm test` to execute tests.
+- Run `npm run build` to build the package.
+- Lint with `npm run lint` (if ESLint config is present).

 ## License
-This project is licensed under the MIT License - see the [License](./License) file for details.
+This project is licensed under the MIT License - see the [License](./LICENSE) file for details.

 ## Author